projectcalico/calico/docs/calico-with-docker/docker-network-plugin/README.md

 #### The default IPAM driver.

-Using the default IPAM driver will allow containers on the network to use Docker's port mapping feature.
-However, in some circumstances packets routed between containers on different networks on the same host may not go via the host vRouter and therefore not have Calico policy applied.
+When a network uses the Docker default IPAM driver, a new container on the network is allocated an IP address from the network's CIDR.
+The Calico plugin assigns this IP address to the Calico interface on the container.
+In addition to this, the container connects to the host's Docker gateway bridge over a separate interface on the container.
+All non-network traffic (i.e. destinations outside the CIDR) is routed via the Docker gateway bridge and may not be subjected to the Calico policy.

+Since the container is connected to the Docker gateway bridge, it can utilize Docker's port mapping feature.
+However, it is important to note that using Docker's port-mapping feature is not secured by Calico policy since the packets are routed via the Docker bridge, rather than through the Calico interfaces.
+(For more information on port-forwarding with Calico, check out the [Expose Ports to Internet guide](../../ExposePortsToInternet.md).)

 When running in a cloud environment we need to also set `ipip` and `nat-outgoing` options.
 If using the default IPAM driver, `ipip` and